sielerjm/michaelsieler/Projects/projects.rst

 Projects
 ========

 Below are some extra-curricular projects I have worked on.
-These projects are not directly related to my research, but they are a testament to my ability to learn new skills and apply them to real-world problems.
+These projects are not directly related to my research, but they are a testament to my ability to think creatively, learn new skills and apply them to real-world problems.

 Virtual Fish
 ------------